 What is the solution to the cyber threat?

 Well, a lot of people have been talking about Cyber Essentials recently and rightly so.
-With the ever-growing push from government, clients and suppliers, you've probably already heard of it too.
-So you're wondering, why is everyone talking about Cyber Essentials?
+With the ever-growing push from the government, clients and suppliers, you’ve probably already heard of it too.
+So why is everyone talking about Cyber Essentials?
+Quite frankly, because it works.

 What is Cyber Essentials?